picrin-scheme/picrin/lib/README.md

 ### Dictionaries

-Dictionary is a hash table object.
-Its equivalence is tested with equal? procedure.
+Dictionary is a hash table from symbol to object.

-### Attribute

-libpicrin has an facility to get or set metadata to any heap object.

 ## Authors